datudar/data-prep-pipeline/README.md

 ## Data Preprocessing Pipeline

-This is a preprocessing pipeline for handling heterogeneous data such as binary, categorical, and numerical data.

-The [example data file](/input/data_example.csv) contains ten samples with one target column (y) and eight feature columns (X).
-The data is intentionally imbalanced (i.e., few samples where y=1),so the data is first "upsampled" before it is run through the pipeline.
+This is a [preprocessing pipeline](/data_preprocessing.py) for handling heterogeneous data such as binary, categorical, and numerical data.
+The [example data](/input/data_example.csv) contains ten samples with one target column (y) and eight feature columns (X).

 The basic steps in the pipeline are: